yaxley-peaks/blog/src/rootless_root/index.md

 Thus spake the master programmer:

-\`\`When you have learned to snatch the error code from the trap frame, it will be time for you to leave.&rsquo;&rsquo;
+> &ldquo;When you have learned to snatch the error code from the trap frame, it will be
+> time for you to leave.&rdquo;

 ---